 BP has zero tolerance for retaliation against anyone who seeks advice, raises a concern, reports misconduct or participates in an investigation.
 The consequences for misconduct or retaliation range from coaching and performance management through to dismissal.

-Our businesses dismissed 70 employees for non-conformance with our code of conduct or unethical behaviour in 2017.
+Our businesses dismissed 50 employees for non-conformance with our code of conduct or unethical behaviour in 2018.
 This excludes dismissals of staff employed at our retail service stations.

 We assess any exposure to bribery and corruption risk when working with suppliers and business partners.
-Where appropriate, we put in place a risk mitigation plan or we reject them if we conclude that the risks are too high.
+Where appropriate, we put in place a risk mitigation plan or we reject them if we conclude that risks are too high.